derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-08/05/2022 16:20:41 : 3 Database Admins walked into a NoSQL bar.
+09/05/2022 16:25:02 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Why did the programmer quit his job?
-Because he didn't get arrays.
+A programmer walks into a bar and orders 1.38 root beers.
+The bartender informs her it's a root beer float.
+She says 'Make it a double!'
 <!-- replace-with-joke ends -->